kinses22/dogs-react/README.md

 # Dog App

+A React application to display dogs and be able to favorite them for viewing on another page.

 ## Future Considerations

-Unfortunately I didn't have enough time to get around to everything, the following are my considerations.
+Unfortunately I didn't have enough time to get around to everything and had no previous experience with react, the following are my considerations for the future;

+-
 - Filter for duplicate images while fetching dog images.
-- Potentially filter our mp4 as was unsure if mp4 met requirement.
+- Potentially filter out mp4 as I was unsure if mp4 met requirement.
 - Ability to click to remove favorite on home page, currently just add.
 - Add more tests, having little react experience, I had to learn as much as I could to get the main requirements done.
 I manually tested it, but I would add many more tests.

-## Available Scripts
+## How to Run

 In the project directory, you can run: